acaravantesnov/42-Cursus/README.md

 # 42-Cursus
-These are all my projects and exams grades in the 42-Cursus of 42 Madrid Fundación Telefónica.
+These are all my projects and exams in the 42-Cursus at Madrid Fundación Telefónica.